Your briefing on Tuesday - The New York Times - Up News Info

 • We are listening to "The Daily,quot;.
 Our last episode is about the George Floyd protests in New York City.

-• Here is our Mini Crossword and a clue: like the Mariana Trench (four letters).
+• Here's today's Mini crossword puzzle, and a hint: Wintour of fashion (four letters).
 You can find all of our puzzles here.

-• James Bennet resigned as our editorial page manager.
-Katie Kingsbury has been named interim director.
+• James Bennet resigned as our editorial page editor.
+Katie Kingsbury has been named interim editor.